devexperts/aprof/README.md

 Licensing
 ---------

-This software is licensed under the terms found in the file named "LICENSE".
+This software is licensed under the terms of GPL 3.0 found in the file named "LICENSE".
 The distribution also contains binaries from the ASM project, licensed under terms found in the file named "LICENSE.asm".